OVERVIEW

 • Practical implications for businesses navigating compliance requirements in a complex regulatory environment.

-• The future trajectory of EU cybersecurity policy, including the revision of the Cybersecurity Act and the role of certification schemes.
+• The future trajectory of EU cybersecurity policy, including the revision of the Cyber Security Act, and the role of certification schemes.

 • The role of public-private partnerships in mitigating emerging cyber threats and enhancing preparedness.